utk4546/DATA_structure_clg/README.md

-in this repo i have pushed the data structure's topic programs like linked list arrays,tree,stack , queue etc
+In this repo i have pushed the data structure's topic programs like linked list arrays,tree,stack , queue etc
+                                    THANKU